Everything You Need To Know For Your Police Interview

 The record of interview will usually take place in a dedicated interview room at a Police station.
 Prior to being interviewed, the Police will state that you are under arrest, and ask you to remove your personal belongings.
 We usually advise clients it is easier to leave items such as phones or wallets at home for this reason.

-Two officers will conduct the interview, which is recorded both by video and audio.
+After a welfare check by a senior member, two officers will conduct the interview, which is recorded both by video and audio.
 The interview process may be quick (15 minute) or very long (several hours) depending on the complexity of the questions and depth of answers, if any.
-Depending on the circumstances of the alleged offence and accused, the Police may also seek to take a DNA sample and fingerprints after the interview.

 What happens after a police interview